Do placements and fieldwork improve tourism studies?

 How should universities support placements and trips?

-Targeted preparation and responsive support reduce friction.
-Careers and placement teams can provide CV workshops, employer expectations, budgeting guidance and risk management.
-Since COVID‑19, teams also curate virtual and hybrid opportunities to sustain access when travel is constrained.
-Quick routes to advice and timely communication mean students approach opportunities with anticipation rather than anxiety.
+Strong support keeps applied learning accessible instead of stressful.
+Careers and placement teams can reduce friction with CV workshops, employer briefings, budgeting guidance and risk-management advice, backed by stronger student support in tourism, transport and travel programmes.
+Since COVID-19, teams also curate virtual and hybrid opportunities when travel is constrained.
+Clear communication and quick routes to help mean students approach opportunities with anticipation rather than anxiety.

 Where should placements sit in the curriculum?